 How to Prune

 Lantana ‘Dallas Red’ benefits from a hard prune in the spring after the last frost date.
 Don’t be afraid to take your plant all the way down to the ground.
-It grows vigorously and will quickly grow back to its former size.
+It grows vigorously and will quickly rebound to its former size.

 During its growing season, you can prune lightly anytime to control its size or shape.